veryaustin/build-a-tron/README.md

 * [Node.js] and [NPM], for running apps and installing JavaScript packages
 * [NVM] for managing and installing multiple versions of Node
 * [Yarn] for managing JavaScript packages
-* [Elasticsearch] for building search engin with an HTTP web interface and schema-free JSON documents

 Databases: